-IHS Workforce Development: Watch the 5 minute pitch.
+IHS Workforce Development: Watch the 5 minute project presentation and pitch.

 Providing the Indian Health Service (IHS) frontline workforce with health training and education is critical in meeting the needs of a population suffering from significant health disparities.
 The Nashville Area Office of the IHS has professionals working in small, rural, Tribal and IHS facilities across the eastern half of the United States.
 When these professionals seek information, their problem is not that they are unable to find information, it’s that there is too much information.